josecelano/php-complex/README.md

 ## TODO

-* pow operation
-* allow to define precision for each complex instance
+* Allow to define precision for each complex instance